-We as Christian women all strive to become the Proverbs 31 woman!
+We, as Christian women, all strive to become the Proverbs 31 woman!
 It is that lofty goal I think all of us want to attain.
 But there is another woman we should seek to be like!
 A woman who can go on to mentor and help mold that Proverbs 31 woman.
 She is the Titus 2 woman!
 What about a Titus 2 ministry?
 Should we strive for that as well?

 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases.
 I am not paid to endorse any specific product on this site.
 For more detailed information, please visit our Disclosure page